wonsunahn/Capstone_Fall2024/_projects/projects.markdown

 Neuraville Inc. is a leading deep technology company headquartered in Pittsburgh, PA, specializing in artificial general intelligence (AGI) and robotics.
 Our mission is to make the development of safe, versatile, and functional AI systems accessible to everyone.
 We focus on creating AI that can process diverse sensory data and execute complex tasks requiring cognitive reasoning and decision-making.
 At Neuraville, we embrace a novel approach rooted in nature-inspired methodologies, drawing insights from neuroscience, genetics, and developmental biology.
 This allows us to develop AI systems that mirror the complexity and adaptability of natural intelligence.
 We believe in democratizing AI, empowering individuals to innovate, create, and profit from their ideas.
 Our vision is to see, in the near future, robots extending a helping hand to humans in need—whether due to aging, sickness, disability, or simply as assistants to take on the burden of repetitive and mundane tasks—allowing us to focus on what we value most.

-Each project revolves around our open-source platform, FEAGI, and I have attached additional background information on both FEAGI and Neuraville for your reference.
-The estimated duration for each project is 3-4 weeks for a single full-time junior engineer, making them manageable for a team of 3 to 4 students within a semester timeframe.
+Each project revolves around our open-source platform, [FEAGI](https://github.com/feagi/feagi) or the Framework for Evolutionary Artificial General Intelligence.
+It is a groundbreaking platform that enables the creation of brain-inspired neural circuits.
 Our engineering team will be on hand to offer support throughout the course of these projects.

 Importantly, all projects are fully open-source, so students are not required to sign NDAs or any IP ownership agreements.
 This allows them the freedom to publish their work and potentially continue contributing to the project thereafter.